Venom: Let There Be Carnage (soundtrack): Reception

-Zanobard Reviews gave a 6/10 to the score and said "Marco Beltrami’s score for Venom: Let There Be Carnage is a great deal better than the score for the first film, but (at least for me) it still leaves a fair bit to be desired.
-There are some well-crafted themes here (take Eddie and Venom’s, for example), but while they do get a fair bit of album time they just don’t really feel all that memorable, nor particularly impactful on the score as a whole.
-Bar a couple of heroic renditions near the end, the themes don’t really do all that much.
-Carnage’s theme is also much less identifiable that the ones for the protagonists (being more murky atmosphere than tangible motif) which is a bit of a shame too.
+Zanobard Reviews gave a score of 6/10 to the score, and said "Marco Beltrami's score for Venom: Let There Be Carnage is a great deal better than the score for the first film, but (at least for me) it still leaves a fair bit to be desired.
+There are some well-crafted themes here (take Eddie and Venom's, for example), but while they do get a fair bit of album time they just don't really feel all that memorable, nor particularly impactful on the score as a whole.
+Bar a couple of heroic renditions near the end, the themes don't really do all that much.
+Carnage's theme is also much less identifiable that the ones for the protagonists (being more murky atmosphere than tangible motif) which is a bit of a shame too.
 The action music as well, while enjoyable in parts, is also just kind of unremarkable.
-The orchestral style is there and the instrumentation sounds good, but… it just doesn’t stick with you."
+The orchestral style is there and the instrumentation sounds good, but… it just doesn't stick with you."
 Music critic Jonathan Broxton said "The themes are strong and memorable, the creepy drama inherent in the love theme gives the relationship between Cletus and Shriek a sense of doomed tragedy, and the action music is vibrant and intense and intricate, especially in the church-set finale.
-Furthermore, the stylistic throwbacks to Beltrami’s late 1990s heyday remind us why many of us fell in love with his music in the first place."
+Furthermore, the stylistic throwbacks to Beltrami's late 1990s heyday remind us why many of us fell in love with his music in the first place."

 Filmtracks.com wrote "Venom: Let There Be Carnage suffers from an overabundance of themes and little satisfying narrative in which they can thrive.
 The listener thus must pull out highlights, such as the remarkably smart and affable "Venom and Blues," for appreciation apart from the picture.
 The film's mid-credits scene with Spider-Man uses pieces of music from the rest of score rather an original cue written by Beltrami.
 There is much to like about this score, and it's certainly an improvement over its predecessor, but don't expect it to overwhelm you with a memorable presence."
 Soundtrack World critic Anton Smit said "While most of the music is supportive and not very pleasant to hear on its own, Beltrami did also come up with some interesting ideas."